tcorbettclark/sql-constructor/README.md

 This library has been used to generate SQL for PostgreSQL.
 However it should work with other database engines / language variants with little or no change.
-Similarly, it is agnostic to SQL code style conventions because that's controlled by the programmer.
+Similarly, it is agnostic to SQL code style conventions because that is controlled by the programmer.

 In fact the whole idea is not really about SQL at all, but about managing text.